adam-zielonka/dos-pascal-docker/README.md

 ## How to use

 You have several options to use this docker.
-In this example in main project directory exist folder `src` and inside this folder exist file called `DESKA.ZIP`.
+In this example in main project directory exist folder `src` and inside this folder exist file called `DESKA.PAS`.

 ### docker cli